Straw dog

-Straw dogs or Grass dogs (刍狗 (芻狗, chú gǒu)), figures of dogs made out of straw, were used as ceremonial objects in ancient China, as a substitute for the sacrifice of living dogs.
+Straw dogs or grass dogs (刍狗 (芻狗, chú gǒu)), figures of dogs made out of straw, were used as ceremonial objects in ancient China, as a substitute for the sacrifice of living dogs.
 Chú gǒu has been used figuratively to refer to anything discarded after use.

 Use as a metaphor

 Tao Te Ching

 Chapter 5 of the Tao Te Ching makes use of the phrase chu gou (芻狗) to compare living beings to straw dogs.
 This metaphor is used to explain the non-humanity (不仁 bu ren) of Heaven and Earth:

 However, some translators prefer to interpret this phrase as two separate words, "straw" (芻) and "dogs" (狗), rather than together, as "straw dogs" (芻狗).

-This verse is usually interpreted as an expression of the Taoist rejection of the principle of ren (仁), one of the Five Constant Virtues in Confucianism, variously translated as "humanity", "benevolence", or "kind acts".
+This verse is usually interpreted as an expression of the Taoist rejection of the principle of ren (仁), one of the Five Constant Virtues in Confucianism, variously translated as "humanity", "benevolence", "partiality", or "kind acts".
 Su Zhe's commentary on the verse explains: "Heaven and Earth are not partial.
 They do not kill living things out of cruelty or give them birth out of kindness.
 We do the same when we make straw dogs to use in sacrifices.
 We dress them up and put them on the altar, but not because we love them.
 And when the ceremony is over, we throw them into the street, but not because we hate them."